M-PERSIC/comp6231-assignment-02/README.md

 - **CI/CD:** GitHub Actions
 - **Repository Link:** [github.com/M-PERSIC/comp6231-assignment-02](https://github.com/M-PERSIC/comp6231-assignment-02.git)

-The main dual microservice program is written in Go, with the Spring Boot fallback program (under the`spring-boot-fallback` directory) written in case the Go program does not meet the assignment instructions.
+The main dual microservice program is written in Go, with the Spring Boot fallback program (under the`spring-boot-fallback` directory) written in case the Go program does not meet the assignment requirements.

 # Installation